Plane (film): Production

 On July 13, 2016, MadRiver Pictures acquired The Plane, an original pitch from novelist Charles Cumming, with Marc Butan and Di Bonaventura Pictures' Lorenzo di Bonaventura and Mark Vahradian announced as producers.
 In October 2019, it was reported that Gerard Butler had joined the cast and would also produce alongside Alan Siegel.

 In November 2019, Lionsgate Films acquired distribution rights to the film, but in November 2020, it abandoned the project after failing to obtain production insurance that would cover a COVID-19 outbreak, as the studio did not want to risk the film's original $50 million budget, and Solstice Studios acquired the rights to the film.
 However, in May 2021, Lionsgate re-acquired the rights to The Plane, in what Andreas Wiseman from Deadline Hollywood described as a "case of high-profile Hollywood volleyball."

 In August 2021, Kelly Gale, Mike Colter, Daniella Pineda, Yoson An, Remi Adeleke, Haleigh Hekking, Lilly Krug, Joey Slotnick, and Oliver Trevena joined the cast.
 Production began that same month in Puerto Rico.
 Michael Cho, Tim Lee, Gary Raskin, Alastair Burlingame, and Vicki Dee Rock were attached to the film as Executive Producers.
-On a podcast, Colter said the film was going to focus more on character development than action sequences.
+On a podcast, Colter said the film was going to focus more on characterization than action sequences.
 On October 11, 2021, it was reported that filming was close to finishing and that Tony Goldwyn and Paul Ben-Victor would also star.

 Release

 The film was released in theaters in the United States on January 13, 2023, by Lionsgate.
 It was previously set for release on January 27, 2023.

 The film was released to VOD on February 3, 2023.
-It is set to be released on Blu-ray, DVD and 4K UHD on March 28, 2023.
+It was later released on Blu-ray, DVD and 4K UHD on March 28, 2023.